-Salads can be one of the most delicious and satisfying foods in existence.
-Unfortunately, they are all-too-often prepared unimaginatively, with a meager assortment of inferior vegetables.
-No wonder it’s a menu item that many people shy away from—a bland almost-meal that leaves you hungry.
+At their best, a vegan salad is one of the most satisfying foods in existence.
+Unfortunately, salads are often prepared unimaginatively, with a meager assortment of not-very-fresh vegetables.
+No wonder it’s a menu item that many people shy away from eating salads.
+Too often, they’re a bland almost-meal that leaves you hungry.
 But it’s easy to do salad right.
-Prepared correctly and imaginatively, salads become worthy of eating every day.
+When prepared with a little effort and enthusiasm, salads become worthy of eating every day.

 Necessary Kitchen Items

-So how to you elevate your salads from good to great?
-To start, if you want to make outstanding salads, you must have a contraption known as a salad spinner.
-These whirring devices may seem like the epitome of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is they are vital to making a fantastic salad.
+So how do you elevate your salads from OK to amazing?
+To start, if you want to make outstanding salads based on lettuce and other greens, you must have a contraption known as a salad spinner.
+These whirring devices may seem like the epitome of those gimmicky kitchen gadgets that never quite work as advertised, but the truth is they are indispensable to making a fantastic salad.

-But a salad spinner is right up there with a chef’s knife, a skillet, and a cutting board as items no kitchen should be without.
-Why?
-It all comes down to the fact that oil and water don’t mix—so if your lettuce and greens are even slightly wet, your salad dressing will slide off your veggies quicker than rain off a raincoat.
-Without a salad spinner, instead of the dressing clinging to your veggies, you’ll have a watery pool of dressing on your plate.
+In fact, a salad spinner is right up there with a chef’s knife, a skillet, and a cutting board as items no kitchen should be without.
+Why are they a crucial tool for salad preparation?
+It stems from the fact that oil and water don’t mix—so if your lettuce and greens are even slightly wet, your salad dressing will slide off your veggies quicker than rain off a raincoat.
+Without a salad spinner, the dressing won’t cling to your vegetables.
+You’ll end up with a watery pool of dressing on your plate.
 Blech.

-After you buy a salad spinner, the only equipment you’ll need is a good chef’s knife, a mixing bowl, and a cutting board.
+Apart from a salad spinner, the only equipment you’ll need is a good chef’s knife, a mixing bowl for washing your vegetables (or, better yet, just use the bowl part of your salad spinner), and a cutting board.
 If your kitchen sometimes prepares meat, it’s wise to have a separate cutting board just for vegetables to prevent cross-contamination.

 - shredded spinach or kale